Errrr… Colorado Potato Beetles

 I gave in and spread some around, I noticed a drop in the potato beetle population for about a week.
 Just as the weather warmed up, the eggs (that the DEAD lady bugs didn’t get to eat) hatched a whole new generation.
 As I contemplated (hey, sometimes thinking things through takes some real time!)
 I began to see a lady bug or two come back around.
 That was all it took, I went back to hand picking.
 If you are remotely interested in learning about the history of pest control tactics, please read resources below, it is quite interesting, how we got to where we are.

-I had never seen an “Assasin Bug” until the Colorado Potato Beetle showed up in our garden.
+I had never seen an “Assassin Bug” until the Colorado Potato Beetle showed up in our garden.
 I had never seen one, didn’t know what it was, but there were as many of them as their were potato bugs in the garden, well, maybe not quite, but certainly a noticeable presence.
 My son was helping me glean potato bugs from the plants one evening and said, “Oh, look!”.
 He called them by name and told me all about them.
 (I knew I did something right raising that boy. 😉 And he did spend a lot of his childhood playing outside with bugs, gathering them to feed his “other animals”, but I digress.

 It was then I started truly noticing them.
-Now while a quick breeze through the internet doesn’t specifically call for them as beneficial insects to the colorado potato beetle.
+Now while a quick breeze through the internet doesn’t specifically call for them as beneficial insects to the Colorado potato beetle.
 I can tell you from personal experience that they are.
-The only two bad bugs I see doing real damage in our garden are the potato beetle and the squash bug and I have assasin bugs crawling all OVER the potatoes.
+The only two bad bugs I see doing real damage in our garden are the potato beetle and the squash bug and I have assassin bugs crawling all OVER the potatoes.
 I have seen them attack and kill a potato beetle and I sure do wish I had a video of that!

 However you choose to protect your potatoes, there are a few constants.
 Pick them off when you see them and keep your soil healthy.
 Strong plants can resist a potato beetle attack far better than plants struggling to survive before they showed up.